CharlesPlusC/MegaConstellationSSA/README.md

 <img src="misc/TLE_algo_outline.png" width="50%" height="50%">

+__Data Manipulation:__
+Each NORAD ID is assigned a Pandas Dataframe.
+All the data relevant to each launch (epehemerides, differences between the ephemerides, lat, lon, etc.) are all included in the NORAD ID's respective dataframe.
+To calculate or perform analyses on these, most functions are geared towards reading lists of Pandas Dataframes.

 ## Data
 - The data for the SUP_TLEs and NORAD_TLEs are already provided to save time.
     If you wish to re-download the data yourself, you can do so for the NORAD TLEs by running the getdata.py script.
 Note that there is currently no way of downloading SUP_TLE data programatically so you will have to do this manually from celestrak.org.